Barnato/software-equirements-prioritization-risk-analysis/README.md

 # software-equirements-prioritization-risk-analysis
 Risk Analysis, Assessment, and Prioritization looks at how you can manage conflicts at system levels, but it can also be applied to lower level assessments.
+How do you manage and document conflict, along with alternatives?
+In analyzing alternatives, you must consider risks.
+In this course, we'll look into how to analyze risk, evaluate risk, document risks, and use this information for prioritization of requirements.
+Qualitative and Quantitative approaches will be covered.